Worried about money?

 6. The online key is a unique code on each bill that gives you access to your My Business rates account online.

-9. These are two business rates multiplier figures set by central government, the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
-The amount of your RV will determine which multiplier we use.
+8. These are two business rates multiplier figures set by central government, the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
+The small multiplier is used for properties with an RV of less than £51,000.

-11. The appropriate fraction is made up of two parts.
+10. The appropriate fraction is made up of two parts.
 The first is the rate of inflation each year.
-In this example it is 3%.
 The second depends on whether your business rates are increasing/decreasing as a result of the 2023 revaluation.
-If so, the bill may include transitional relief so that increases to your bill, due to the revaluation, are phased in gradually.
+Transitional relief is applied to limit the amount the bill is increased per year.

 These figures are set by central government, find more information by visiting the GOV.UK website.

-13. This is a supplement for properties with a rateable value in excess of £51,000.
+12. If applicable, this is a supplement for properties with a rateable value in excess of £51,000.
 This is because the transitional arrangement calculations are made using the small business multiplier rather than the higher standard multiplier.
-The figure is calculated by multiplying the rateable value by the difference between the two multipliers shown in point 9.
-In this example £214,000 x 0.013.
+The figure is calculated by multiplying the rateable value by the difference between the two multipliers shown in point 8.

-15. Transitional relief or surcharge limits how much your bill can change each year as a result of a revaluation.
-This means changes to your bill are phased in gradually, if you’re eligible.
+14. Transitional relief limits how much your bill can change each year as a result of a revaluation.
+This means changes to your bill are phased in gradually, if you're eligible.
 Visit the GOV.UK website for further information about business rates transitional relief.

-17. The amount of the charge you have left to pay by 31 March.
-This is your overall account balance which is the total amount owing for all financial years.
+16. The amount of the charge you have left to pay by 31 March.
+This includes any amount owing for previous financial years.

 1. Introduction